 Baby romaine, cucumbers, carrots, green onions, and Napa cabbage are vegetable superstars that are both nutrient-rich and healing.

-- Two 5-ounce wild salmon fillets, skin on or 2-6 ounce cans of wild salmon*
+- 10 ounces wild salmon fillets skin on or 2-6 ounce cans of wild salmon*

 - 2 teaspoons extra virgin olive oil

-- 1 small organic lemon—peel, use flesh and juice from lemon
+- 1 lemon small, organic, peel, use flesh and juice from lemon

 - 1 teaspoon filtered water

 - If you purchased fresh salmon fillets remove any pin bones and place salmon fillets skin side down on top of lemon slices in a baking sheet lined with parchment or lightly greased.
 Drizzle salmon with 2 teaspoons of olive oil and season to taste with unrefined sea salt and fresh ground black pepper.

 - Set salmon aside at room temperature for around 15 minutes while you preheat the oven at 250 ̊ F (120 ̊ C).

 - Once oven preheats place salmon in oven and cook for 25-30 minutes depending on thickness of fish.
 To check doneness of fish stick a knife in center of the fillets and remove.
 Fish is done when knife slides out easily.
 The fish will still look slightly translucent in color but it is done.

 - Remove fish and cool.
 Remove fillets from skin and break into pieces.
 If using canned salmon, drain and flake into small chunks.
 Set aside while you assemble the salad.